 Not only are windows plastered with condensation unsightly, they also can be a sign of a more substantial air-quality deficit throughout your home.
 Thankfully, there’s numerous things you can do to address the problem.

-What Produces Condensation in Windows
+What Creates Condensation in Windows

 Inside Moisture vs. In Between Panes

-- Condensation in the windows isn’t a window problem and can instead be resolved by changing the humidity across your home.
-Numerous things produce humidity inside a home, including showers, cooking, laundry or even breathing.
+- Condensation on the inside of the windows isn’t a window problem and can instead be resolved by changing the humidity inside your home.
+Many things generate humidity in a home, including showers, cooking, laundry or even breathing.

 Why Condensation on Windows Can Be Trouble

-How to Lower Humidity Throughout Your Home
+How to Decrease Humidity in Your Home

-Alternative Ways to Decrease Condensation on Windows
+Additional Ways to Eliminate Condensation on Windows